 It is difficult to answer the question “When will things return to normal in Colombia?”, as it is challenging to predict when will things return to normal with things moving so fast in Colombia.

 However we will see what Colombia decides.
 We expect that decisions will be made based on if the coronavirus daily case counts increase or decrease, as a result of the quarantine.

 For a light at the end of the tunnel, we recommend readers look at the experience particularly of South Korea.
 South Korea has been able to dramatically decrease the number of new coronavirus cases without the use of quarantines and has been able to return to normal mostly.

 Also, keep in mind it took about two months of quarantine in hard-hit Wuhan in China.
 We think that Colombia’s quarantines likely will be shorter, as Colombia hasn’t experienced the tremendous increase of cases in Wuhan.
 Also, Colombia acted faster in response to coronavirus than China.

-As of July 31, several million Colombians live in over 300 cities or towns without a single case of coronavirus in 130 days.
-Also, over 200 of the cities and towns in Colombia that had at least one coronavirus case haven’t experienced a new case in over two weeks.
+As of October 19 many Colombians live in over 50 cities or towns without a single case of coronavirus.
+Also, over 100 of the cities and towns in Colombia that had at least one coronavirus case haven’t experienced a new case in over two weeks.

 Does a national quarantine still make sense for all of Colombia?

-So, we hope a continued nationwide quarantine in Colombia does not continue.
-This doesn’t make sense for the entire country, as over 600 cities, towns and pueblos in Colombia appear to be low risk with so far no cases during the quarantine or none in the past two weeks.
+So, we hoped when this article was originally published that a continued nationwide quarantine in Colombia does not continue.
+This doesn’t make sense for the entire country, as over many cities, towns and pueblos in Colombia appear to be low risk with so far no cases during the quarantine or none in the past two weeks.
 So, why can’t they return to normal?